Casca

 Key Takeaways

-- The Cynic's Voice: Casca's prose-spoken contempt in 1.2 — the "tag-rag people," the "stinking breath," the "mere foolery" — is the play's most sustained satirical voice on Roman public spectacle.
+• The Cynic's Voice: Casca's prose-spoken contempt in A1S2 – the "tag-rag people," the "mere foolery" – is the play's most sustained satire on Roman public spectacle.

-- The Reluctant Mystic: The storm of 1.3 reveals a Casca capable of verse-elevated terror; his cynicism is a working register, not a worldview, and the prodigies break it open.
+• The Reluctant Mystic: The storm of A1S3 reveals a Casca capable of verse-pitched terror; the cynicism is a working register, not a worldview, and the prodigies break it open.

-- The First to Strike: Casca's "Speak, hands for me!" launches the assassination, and Shakespeare's choice to give the first blade to the play's most contemptuous voice is one of the act's quietest commentaries on conspiracy.
+• The First to Strike: His "Speak, hands for me!" launches the assassination, and giving the first blade to the play's most contemptuous voice is one of the act's quietest commentaries on conspiracy.

-- The Vanishing Conspirator: After 3.1, Casca disappears from the play; he is presumed killed at Philippi but is never named, and the silence is consistent with his function as the conspiracy's edge rather than its centre.
+• The Vanishing Conspirator: After A3S1 Casca disappears; he is presumed killed at Philippi but never named, a silence that fits his role as the conspiracy's edge rather than its centre.

 Study Questions and Analysis